-The optimal solutions identified through GreenPlan-IT can serve as a starting point for developing a watershed-wide GI master plan.
+The optimal solutions identified through the GreenPlan-IT application can serve as a starting point for developing a city-wide GI master plan.
 Since GreenPlan-IT is a planning tool, it identifies the number of GI features at a sub-basin level without specifying the actual locations of implementation.
 To help prioritize management actions, one can work at a sub-basin level to identify and evaluate potential GI sites based on their ranking assigned by the Site Locator Tool, once a reduction goal is set.